kabandr/slack-kafka-notifier/README.md

 Credit: Based on Tommy Brun's [tutorial](https://www.confluent.io/en-gb/blog/getting-started-with-kafkajs/)

-The original code in written in JavaScript.
+The original code is written in JavaScript.
 I opted to use TypeScript as I do with most things lately.